oknk/seaquence/press.md

 Share your creations with friends and browse what other people have made to get inspired!

 The Seaquence App is created by Ryan Alexander and Gabriel Dunne (Okaynokay), based on the original website [seaquence.org](http://seaquence.org) created by Ryan Alexander, Gabriel Dunne and Daniel Massey, with support from Gray Area Foundation for the Arts.

+The official release date for the Seaquence App is December 19th on the iOS App Store.
+It will run on all modern iOS 8 (or newer) devices and screen sizes.

 # Videos